 CBD, The Endocannabinoid System, and Your Skin

-Researchers theorize that the potential benefits of CBD in treating psoriasis may come from its interaction with the body’s endocannabinoid system (ECS).
+Researchers theorize CBD’s potential benefits in treating psoriasis may come from its interaction with the body’s endocannabinoid system (ECS).

 The ECS consists of three parts: endocannabinoids produced by our bodies, the enzymes that make and break them down, and cannabinoid receptors (CB1 & CB2).